May 12, 2008 / Miami,

 death.
 Boy was bitten in face and required plastic surgery to

 repair damage to his eye.
-The python was subsequently destroyed
+(Orlando Sentinel)

 July 30, 1999 / Kissimmee, FL: "Pet"